StephenCleary/CalculatedProperties/README.md

 Before writing this library, I looked pretty hard for something that already existed.

 Manual implementation is a possibility.
-Calculated properties can use expression lambdas to look like this:
+The code can use expression lambdas to look like this:

     private int _myValue;
     public int MyValue